jbs1/eve-srpmail/SwaggerClient-php/docs/Api/CharacterApi.md

 Calculate a CSPA charge cost

-Takes a source character ID in the url and a set of target character ID's in the body, returns a CSPA charge cost  ---  Alternate route: `/v3/characters/{character_id}/cspa/`  Alternate route: `/legacy/characters/{character_id}/cspa/`  Alternate route: `/dev/characters/{character_id}/cspa/`
+Takes a source character ID in the url and a set of target character ID's in the body, returns a CSPA charge cost  --- Alternate route: `/v3/characters/{character_id}/cspa/`  Alternate route: `/legacy/characters/{character_id}/cspa/`

 ### Example
 ```php